opencasestudies/ocs-bp-youth-mental-health/README.md

 <u>**Statistical Learning Objectives:**</u>

+1. Discuss the impact and of self-reporting bias on survey responses.
-1. Define and create a contingency table.
+2. Define and create a contingency table.
-2. Implementation of a chi-squared test for independence.
+3. Implementation of a chi-squared test for independence.
-3. Interpretation of a chi-squared test for independence.
+4. Interpretation of a chi-squared test for independence.

 <u>**Data science Learning Objectives:**</u>